upsidedownlabs/Focion/README.md

 ![Game Screenshot](./game_image.png)

 Focion is an interactive web-based visualization game that uses EEG data to create dynamic bubble animations.
-The project leverages the Web Bluetooth API to connect to a Bluetooth-enabled EEG device and processes the brainwave signals (Delta, Theta, Alpha, Beta, Gamma) to trigger animations and display real-time data.
+The project leverages the Web Bluetooth API to connect to Neuro PlayGround Lite, which is a Bluetooth Low Energy (BLE) enabled EEG device, and processes the brainwave signals (Delta, Theta, Alpha, Beta, Gamma) to trigger animations and display real-time data.

 ## Features